aleverdes/leoecslite-zoo/README.md

 Next, you can call foreach using `EcsQuery` as if using a regular filter.
 If you need to directly access the `EcsFilter` of this `EcsQuery`, just call the `GetFilter()` method;

-To specify Include filter mask, just describe the list of the components in the generic `EcsQuery<T...>` parameters.
+To specify Include filter mask, just describe the list of the components in the generic parameters for `EcsQuery<T...>`.

-To specify Exclude a filter mask, just describe the list of the components in the generic `EcsQuery.Exc<T...>` or `EcsQuery<T1...>.Exc<T2...>`.
+To specify Exclude a filter mask, just describe the list of the components in the generic parameters for `EcsQuery<T1...>.Exc<T2...>`.
+Filter (and Query) cannot be created without an Include mask.

 **Limit**: 16 components for Include mask and 16 components for Exclude mask.